- Future Students

 University of Florida, College of Medicine, 1981-1983

-Human Anatomy and Physiology; Animal Physiology; Biology of Women; Biology of Aging; Nervous System for WWAMI medical students
+Human Anatomy and Physiology for Biology Majors; Animal Physiology; Biology of Women; Biology of Aging; Biological Investigation; Physiology for University of Washington dental students

 Effects of exercise on endocrine and reproductive systems.